 The MVS program only admits students for the Fall semester.
-The application deadline for fall admittance is in late spring (see website for exact dates).
+The application deadline for fall admittance is in late spring (exact dates can be found on the program website).

 Students must have a bachelor's degree (in any field) and an overall GPA of 3.0 on a 4.0 scale to be considered for the MVS degree.
 GPAs below 3.0 will be considered on a case-by-case basis.
 The application must include three professional references, all college transcripts, a resume, a personal statement, a TOEFL score if required (Graduate College English Proficiency Requirements), and an application fee assessed and received by the Graduate College.
 International students should also refer to this page for more information on additional requirements needed to complete the application.